 Leave Vancouver in the rear-view mirror and follow the Sea-to-Sky Highway as it undulates and curves around the Coast Mountains.
 Pull-over points allow for panoramic views of favourite local spots including Howe Sound, Bowen Island, and the Sunshine Coast as you drive up North America’s most southerly fjord.

 Next up?
 Stop in Whistler for outdoor and culinary adventures.
-The Village is bustling in summer, so take a mask to enjoy the patio life that has always been a key part of Whistler’s bar scene, alongside new outdoor eating options.
+The Village is ideal for outdoor dining in the summer, so take a mask to enjoy one of the many patios or order take-out and enjoy it at one of the many picnic tables available.
 Bars and restaurants are open with limited capacity, so book in advance if you have a favourite spot on your list.
-Work up an appetite with an adventurous UTV ride (Utility Terrain Vehicle: holding on is a workout in itself!) or take it easy by soaking up the incredible views on the PEAK 2 PEAK Gondola.
+Work up an appetite with an adventurous UTV ride (Utility Terrain Vehicle: holding on is a workout in itself!) or take it easy by soaking up the incredible views on the PEAK 2 PEAK Gondola (closed for annual maintenance for a month each spring).
 Or simply soak in the hot and cool plunge pools surrounded by fresh air and the forest at Scandinave Spa Whistler.

 Travelling this route?
 Share your experiences with # explorebc